 To identify gaps between stakeholder expectations and company performance, analyze how well you can meet them.
 Be objective and realistic to identify any flaws or areas that could hinder your reputation.

-Now that you have a better understanding of your business and its risks, now you should create a plan for dealing with them if they arise.
+Now that you better understand your business and its risks, you should create a plan for dealing with them if they arise.

 Use the insights gained from your risk analysis to help you select the best strategy.
 Use the QuestionPro survey software platform to get real-time insight into your business.